Give Feedback with Slack

-Respond to your TINYpulse survey via Slack
+Respond to your Limeade Listening survey in Slack

 Scale, boolean, and multiple-choice questions